Chesire/LifecykleLog/README.md

 ## License

-MIT - See [LICENSE](https://github.com/Chesire/LifecykleLog/blob/master/LICENSE) for more information.
+Apache 2.0 - See [LICENSE](https://github.com/Chesire/LifecykleLog/blob/master/LICENSE) for more information.